 In order to get a better idea of how the EB-2 works for physical therapists, we first need a brief overview of what it takes to get an EB-2 under normal circumstances.

-The EB-2 is an employment-based green card that is reserved for those that have advanced degrees, those that can demonstrate that they have extraordinary ability in their field, and those that qualify for National Interest Waivers.
+The EB-2 is an employment-based green card that is reserved for those who have advanced degrees, those who can demonstrate that they have extraordinary ability in their field, and those who qualify for National Interest Waivers.

 Advanced Degree

-For the advanced degree requirement, you need to have a master’s degree or higher.
+For the advanced degree requirement, one must have a master’s degree or higher.
 Alternatively, you can have a bachelor’s degree and 5 years of relevant experience in your field.
 Speak with your attorney to determine if your work experience qualifies as a substitute for an advanced degree.

 Learn about EB-2 Green Card Costs.